jakevossen5/pi-generator-from-blocks/README.md

 ![Demo](demo.gif)

-This is a way to generate digits of pi by using inelastic collisions between an object 100^N larger than the other with a wall and counting the number of collisions.
+This is a way to generate digits of pi by using elastic collisions between an object 100^N larger than the other with a wall and counting the number of collisions.